KlefaffleWaffle/Chroma-Key-Generator/README.md

 Film equipment, especially mid to high quality equipment, is expensive.
 On Amazon, a large green screen can run $40 without a stand to hang it.
 A green screen with a stand can run $100-$200.
 Lights can easily run you another $80.
 That's $200-$300 just for the green screen.
 No actors, no camera, no editing software, no props, no costumes.
 That's just a green screen.

 # Solution
 This software only requires a monitor and a computer to run it on.
 The screen can be a computer monitor or a television, which many people already own.
+And because this program is coded in Python, it's portable, meaning it runs on all major operating systems (Linux, MacOS, Windows).

 # Demonstration
 https://github.com/user-attachments/assets/88ba30de-a733-4307-84f7-064affad162c